redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_create.md

 ### Synopsis

 Create a new artifact by posting the artifact content to the registry instance.
+Artifact content can be read from a file or downloaded from a URL, either locally by this CLI, or by the Service Registry server.

 Artifacts are typically in JSON format for most of the supported types, but might be in another format for a few types (for example, PROTOBUF).